-Your therapist will begin by cleansing your skin, and then they will use a specially designed handset to pass a fine jet of abrasive crystals over your skin.
+Your therapist will begin by cleansing your skin, and then they will use a specially designed electronic handset to pass a fine jet of abrasive crystals over your skin.
 These crystals loosen dead skin cells and grime from the surface of your skin.
 The handset also has a gentle vacuum action, which sucks away the crystals and dead skin.
-The procedure is painless and relaxing.
+The procedure is painless, and relaxing.
 After the treatment, your therapist may apply soothing products such as a sheet mask or hydrating face mask, or they may apply skincare products and SPF right away, depending on the kind of treatment you have booked.

 Skin needs some help